ExcelFunctions.net Logo

 Further information on the inverse hyperbolic functions can be found on Wikipedia

-Basic Description
+Function Description

-The Excel ATANH function calculates the inverse hyperbolic tangent of a supplied number.
+The Excel Atanh function calculates the inverse hyperbolic tangent of a supplied number.

-The format of the function is :
+The syntax of the function is:

 ATANH( number )